swisschain/Sirius.ValidatorApi.Docs/source/includes/_api_usage.md

 For simplicity this metadata item is not shown in every request that requires authorization.

+## Guid

+Some API objects have string fields that in fact contain [Guid](http://guid.one/guid).
+Exact format is `xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx`

 ## JSON string

 Although given API is a gRPC API, some gRPC objects may have string fields that contain some data serialized in the JSON format.
 Mainly such JSON strings are used